View In A Room

 Size:24.8 W x 37.8 H x 0.2 D in

 Delivery Time:Typically 5-7 business days for domestic shipments, 10-14 business days for international shipments.

 Handling:Ships rolled in a tube.
 Artists are responsible for packaging and adhering to Saatchi Art’s packaging guidelines.

 Customs:Shipments from Germany may experience delays due to country's regulations for exporting valuable artworks.

 Born in Taiwan, JCT Li studied Interactive Media Design in Singapore and in 2008 she relocated to Germany where received her MFA in Public Art and New Artistic Strategies in 2010 at the Bauhaus University of Weimar, Germany.
-HAVE A NICE DAY is an ongoing project since 2010.
-It is a series of digital collages containing random pictures with anonymous people sourced from the internet.
-The found images are reprocessed with digital manipulations to the amount that the features become unrecognizable.
-This series can be perceived a form of digital recycling as well as a satirical act on how our perception of aesthetics has been greatly influenced by the digitally altered images.
+Since 2010, JCT Li has been engaged in her ongoing, ever evolving project Have a Nice Day, a series of digital photo collages she composes with photos of anonymous people sourced online.
+She then digitally warps the images until the features are unrecognizable, often barely registering as human forms.
+JCT considers this practice both a form of digital ‚recycling‘ and a comment on how our perceptions are so heavily influenced by photoshopped images.

 Thousands Of Five-Star Reviews